Bell Global Limited and Bell Global NZ Limited Terms and Conditions of Trade - Dated May 2020

 (d) Co-operate with the Seller in the Seller’s investigation of the claim;

-(e) Allow the Seller the opportunity, where the Seller considers the same practicable, to remedy the claim through provision of replacement Goods or where the issue is a labeling issue with provision of replacement labels and a reasonable sum to cover the cost of relabeling;
+(e) Allow the Seller the opportunity, where the Seller considers the same practicable, to remedy the claim through provision of replacement Goods or where the issue is a labelling issue with provision of replacement labels and a reasonable sum to cover the cost of relabelling;

 (f) Take all reasonable steps to minimise any losses.